Cordierite

 Cordierite (mineralogy) or iolite (gemology) is a magnesium iron aluminium cyclosilicate.
-Iron is almost always present and a solid solution exists between Mg-rich cordierite and Fe-rich sekaninaite with a series formula: auto=1|(Mg,Fe)2Al3(Si5AlO18) to (Fe,Mg)2Al3(Si5AlO18).
+Iron is almost always present, and a solid solution exists between Mg-rich cordierite and Fe-rich sekaninaite with a series formula: auto=1|(Mg,Fe)2Al3(Si5AlO18) to (Fe,Mg)2Al3(Si5AlO18).
 A high-temperature polymorph exists, indialite, which is isostructural with beryl and has a random distribution of Al in the (Si,Al)6O18 rings.
+Cordierite is also synthesized and used in high temperature applications such as catalytic converters and pizza stones.

 Name and discovery

 Cordierite, which was discovered in 1813, in specimens from Níjar, Almería, Spain, is named after the French geologist Louis Cordier (1777–1861).

 Occurrence

 Cordierite typically occurs in contact or regional metamorphism of pelitic rocks.
 It is especially common in hornfels produced by contact metamorphism of pelitic rocks.
 Two common metamorphic mineral assemblages include sillimanite-cordierite-spinel and cordierite-spinel-plagioclase-orthopyroxene.
 Other associated minerals include garnet (cordierite-garnet-sillimanite gneisses) and anthophyllite.
 Cordierite also occurs in some granites, pegmatites, and norites in gabbroic magmas.
 Alteration products include mica, chlorite, and talc.
 Cordierite occurs, for example, in the granite contact zone at Geevor Tin Mine in Cornwall.